CONFLICTS AFFECT THE FAMILIES AND CHILDREN LIVING IN THE REGION

 The State of Israel has approximately 8.3 million inhabitants (2014 est.).
 Most of the population is Jewish (75 per cent), around 20 per cent is Muslim and about four per cent is Christian.

 Israel is situated in the Middle East, and has borders with Egypt, Jordan, Lebanon, Palestine and Syria.
 All these countries have experienced, or continue to experience, instability and violence.
 The lives of children and families in the region are continuously affected by these disputes.

 A HIGH LEVEL OF POVERTY IN SPITE OF A STRONG ECONOMY

-Israel is a service-based economy – the sector employs 82 per cent of the labour force.
-The country has developed its agriculture and industrial sectors, in spite of limited natural resources.
+Israel is mainly a service-based economy – the sector employs 82 per cent of the labour force.
+The country has also developed its agriculture and industrial sectors, in spite of limited natural resources.
 Industry employs 16 per cent of the working population.
 At present, agriculture employs two per cent of the population and they produce fruit, vegetables, cotton, meat and dairy products.
-The financial crisis of 2008-2009 caused a brief recession, but the country recovered quickly; by 2010, the unemployment rate had fallen to 6.4 per cent.

 Demographically speaking, Israel is a young country: 28 per cent of the population is under the age of 14.
-The recent social changes have affected the lives of children, especially as economic crises and political conflicts have led to cuts in social welfare programmes.
+Recent social changes have affected the lives of children, especially as economic crises and political conflicts have led to cuts in spending in social welfare programmes.

 Israel invests over six per cent of its gross domestic product in education.
-The majority of children attend state schools but the option of attending private schools also exists.
-Israeli children have to attend school from the age of six, and after completing secondary education most are conscripted into the Israel Defence Forces.
+Israeli children have to attend school from the age of six, and after completing secondary education most youth are conscripted into the Israel Defence Forces.